 To use a machine analogy, health insurance is designed to cover repairs, maintenance, and any lost income while you’re “in the shop.”
 What are the major types of individual medical insurance policies?

 Maybe.
 Many factors must be considered, such as: Do I plan to remain at my current job?
 Do I feel secure in my current job?
 What current benefits does my employer provide, and do I feel they are sufficient?
-Are there certain benefits that are not provided, or limited in a way that leaves a gap in my coverages?
-Are there members of my family who are not adequately covered, or are ineligible, for my group benefits?

 This is the most common form of individual or group health insurance.
 It provides benefits for sickness or injury, regardless of whether the care is provided at a doctor’s office, clinic, or hospital.
-The types of sickness and injury covered are typically broad, although there are always limitations that should be discussed with your medical insurance agent prior to purchasing the coverage.
+T he types of sickness and injury covered are typically broad, although there are always limitations that should be discussed with your medical insurance agent prior to purchasing the coverage.
 Major medical policies normally have an annual deductible and a lifetime maximum amount of benefits that will be paid.

 In a health policy, coinsurance represents the percentage of the medical bills the insured will be responsible to pay after the deductible is met.
 For example, if your policy is 80% coinsurance, then once the deductible is met, the insurance will pay 80% of covered medical bills and you pay 20%.